Degree-AS/nobb-assistant/README.md

 GitHub Pages automatically rebuilds the site (usually within ~1 minute, no extra action needed).

+### Option D — Let Claude do it (Claude Code)

+Instead of typing git commands or clicking buttons yourself, you describe the change in plain language and Claude runs the clone/edit/commit/push steps for you.

+- **Independent of Option A** — this does not use or require GitHub Desktop.
+- Needs Claude Code installed, plus Git installed separately (Claude Code doesn't bundle Git).
+If Git is missing, Claude Code will detect this on first run and walk you through installing it — you don't need to figure that out yourself in advance.
+- Claude can do the cloning step too — you don't need to clone manually first.
+Just give Claude the repo's HTTPS URL (copy it from the green **Code** button on the repo page — "HTTPS" tab).
+- **One-time authentication:** if the repo is private, the very first `git clone` on a given computer will ask you to authenticate with GitHub (e.g. via a browser popup, or `gh auth login`).
+This only needs to happen once per computer, not once per repo.
+While our repos stay public, this step isn't needed at all.
+- You still need write access to the GitHub repo — Claude acts using your own permissions, it doesn't bypass them.
+- Example prompt: "Clone https://github.com/Degree-AS/Gylling-design.git, change the button color to blue, and push it."
+Claude clones (if needed), edits the file, commits, and pushes — no manual git commands, no clicking through GitHub's UI, no GitHub Desktop involved.
+- Same end result as Option C, just driven by conversation instead of typed commands.

 ## Where to find the live URL

 ```